dfalster/baad/README.md

 2. You collected biomass or size data for multiple individuals within a species
 3. You collected either total leaf area or at least one biomass measure
 4. Your biomass measurements (where present) were from direct harvests, not estimated via allometric equations.
-5. You are willing to release the data under the [Creative commons CC0 license](http://creativecommons.org/about/cc0).
+5. You are willing to release the data under the [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/) public domain dedication.

 See [these instructions](extra/contributing.md) on how to prepare and submit your contribution.